 With a wheelbase of 3,200 mm (126 inches), FF 91, FF's flagship vehicle, is designed to be a high-performance luxury electric vehicle in the E-segment/Executive/Full-Size or F-segment/Full-size luxury vehicle segment.
-Based on certain management assumptions, including the timely receipt of \$28.4 million to \$48.4 million of additional funding, which commitments have been secured as part of the Sixth Amendment, and approval by stockholders of the proposal to increase FFIE's authorized shares of Class A Common Stock from 815,000,000 to 1,690,000,000, increasing the total authorized shares from 900,000,000 to 1,775,000,000, which approval was obtained during the special meeting of stockholders held on February 28, 2023, timely completion of key equipment installation and commissioning work at the ieFactory California in Hanford, California, suppliers meeting our supply chain requirements, the implementation and effectiveness of certain expense reduction and payment delay measures, and timely and successful testing and certification, FF expects start of production of the FF 91 Futurist at the end of March 2023, coming off the line in early April, and deliveries to users anticipated to begin before the end of April 2023.
-Please refer to "Risk Factors - Risks Related to FF's Business and Industry - FF's vehicles are in development and the delivery of FF's first vehicle has experienced, and may continue to experience, significant delays" for a discussion on risks and uncertainties related to the expected production and delivery.
+FF has built numerous prototypes and pre-production assets for validation and testing, and recently completed its first production-intent build at its Hanford, California manufacturing plant.
+Based on certain management assumptions, including the availability of new funds beginning in the second half of September 2022, timely completion of key equipment installation work at the ieFactory California in Hanford, California, suppliers meeting their commitments on program deliverables including parts, and timely and successful certification testing, FF previously expected deliveries of the FF 91 series to begin in the fourth quarter of 2022.
+However, in light of its delayed timing in securing funding commitments needed to fund its projected use of cash, FF no longer expects to begin deliveries of the FF 91 in the fourth quarter of 2022.
+The timing of first deliveries of FF 91 vehicles is uncertain and is currently not expected to occur in 2022 and remains subject to various conditions, many of which are outside of FF's control, including the timing, size, and availability of additional financing as well as the implementation and effectiveness of FF's headcount reductions and other expense reduction and payment delay measures.
+It is also subject to suppliers meeting their commitments on program deliverables including parts, and timely and successful certification testing.
+Please refer to "Risk Factors - Risks Related to FF's Business and Industry - FF's vehicles are in development and the delivery of FF's first vehicle has experienced, and may continue to experience, significant delays" for a discussion on risks and uncertainties related to the expected launch.

-FF believes that the FF 91 series represents a "new species" of electric mobility that combines high performance, precise handling, the comfort of a luxury passenger vehicle, and an intelligent, connected user interface which provides a unique mobility experience to both driver and passenger.
+FF believes that FF 91 represents a "new species" of electric mobility that combines high performance, precise handling, the comfort of a luxury passenger vehicle, and an intelligent, connected user interface which provides a unique mobility experience to both driver and passenger.
 It leverages FF's proprietary VPA, which is a skateboard-like platform structure designed and engineered in-house.
 This integrated platform provides measurable improvements in overall vehicle structural performance, safety, and handling.
 FF 91 features a multi-motor configuration and an all-wheel drive system.
 With three electric motors (one in the front and two in the rear), the top configuration (the FF 91 Futurist) is designed to produce 1,050 horsepower and 12,510 Nm of torque to all four wheels.
 This enables the FF 91 Futurist to have torque vectoring in the rear for enhanced vehicle dynamics and stability.
 Its all-wheel drive system offers greater traction control as well as precise power distribution.
-This technology is designed to deliver superior acceleration of 2.27 seconds from 0 to 60 mph and safety.
+This technology delivers superior acceleration and safety.

 The variable platform architecture for FF 91 series houses floor-mounted batteries, as well as FF's proprietary inverter, the FF Echelon Inverter, and integrated electric motor drive units.
-All three elements, battery, inverter and drive units, support an achieved 381 miles EPA range.
 FF 91 is expected to charge at up to a 200kW rate.
 FF plans to provide charging solutions available through FF's self-owned stores and FF Partner-owned stores and showrooms.